ConradIrwin/pry-rescue/README.md

 ==================

-If you're running rubinius, or ruby-1.9, then you can use `pry-rescue` alongside `pry-stack_explorer`.
+If you're running rubinius, or ruby-1.9, then you can use `pry-rescue` alongside `pry-stack\_explorer`.
 This gives you the ability to move `up` or `down` the stack so that you can get a better idea of why your function ended up in a bad state.
 Run [example2.rb](https://github.com/ConradIrwin/pry-rescue/blob/master/examples/example2.rb) to get a feel for what this is like.

 Known bugs
 ==========

-Occasionally, when using ruby-1.8 the value for `self` will be incorrect.
-You will still be able to access local variables, but calling methods will not work as you expect.

-On rbx we are unable to intercept some exceptions thrown from inside the C++ VM, for example the ZeroDivisionError in `1 / 0`.
+* ruby 2.0, 1.9.3, 1.9.2 – no known bugs
+* ruby 1.9.1 — not supported
+* ruby 1.8.7 — occasional incorrect values for self
+* ree 1.8.7 — no known bugs
+* jruby 1.7 (1.8 mode and 1.9 mode) — no known bugs
+* jruby 1.6 (1.8 mode and 1.9 mode) — incorrect value for self in NoMethodErrors
+* rbx (1.8 mode and 1.9 mode) – does not catch some low-level errors (e.g. ZeroDivisionError)

 Meta-fu
 =======